Economic and Political Overview

 Main Sectors of Industry

-Following a decline during the break-up of the Soviet bloc, and again between 2004 and 2008, the industrial sector in Georgia has seen signs of modest recovery.
-The industry contributes 21.4% of the GDP and employs 14% of the working population, while the manufacturing sector accounts for 9.3% of the GDP (World Bank).
+Following a decline during the break-up of the Soviet bloc, and again between 2004 and 2008, the industrial sector in Georgia has seen signs of recovery.
+The industry contributes 21.4% of the GDP and employs 14% of the working population, while the manufacturing sector accounts for 10% of the GDP (World Bank).
 The industrial sector includes mainly food processing and the manufacture of transportation equipment, electric motors, iron, steel, aircraft, chemicals and textiles.
 Mineral extraction concerns manganese (mainly in the Chiatura and Imeritia regions), copper, tungsten, marble and oil.
 Although Georgia has significant hydroelectric power generation capacity, it is heavily reliant on oil and gas imports.
-In the first nine months of 2022 total industry turnover stood at GEL 13.6 billion, 35.3% more than in the same period one year earlier.
+According to GeoStat, the total industry turnover stood at GEL 24.5 billion in 2023, 6.5% less than one year earlier.

-Services is the most dynamic subsector of the economy, accounting for 59.5% of Georgia's GDP and employing around 48% of the workforce (World Bank).
+Services is the most dynamic subsector of the economy, accounting for 59.6% of Georgia's GDP and employing around 46% of the workforce (World Bank).
 The sector is boosted by the hotel, restaurant, transport and telecommunications industries.
-The tourism sector grew rapidly until Covid-19 (9.4 million visitors in 2019, 1.7 million in 2020 according to Georgian National Tourism Administration), and has become one of the government's priorities with the development of coastal infrastructures in the Adjara region and Svaneti ski resorts.
-Nevertheless, in 2022 the tourism sector showed signs of recovery, with 5.4 million foreign tourists (188.5% y-o-y).
-The National Administration of Tourism declared that Georgia received USD 3.5 billion from international tourist visits in 2022, 7.6% more than the pre-COVID level recorded in 2019.
+The tourism sector grew rapidly until COVID-19 (9.4 million visitors in 2019 according to Georgian National Tourism Administration), and has become one of the government's priorities with the development of coastal infrastructures in the Adjara region and Svaneti ski resorts.
+In 2023, the influx of international non-resident travelers to Georgia reached 7.1 million, marking a 30.3% increase compared to the preceding year's figures, but still below the pre-pandemic level.
+As of September 30, 2023, there were 15 commercial banks in operation in Georgia, with total assets worth GEL 65.58 billion.

 Breakdown of Economic Activity By Sector Agriculture Industry Services